-With us, you’ll speculate using CFDs.
+With us, you’ll speculate using spread bets or CFDs.
 These derivatives are leveraged, which means you only need to put up a fraction of the full value of the position to get exposure.

 Note that both your profit and loss will be calculated using the full position size, not just your initial deposit.
 You’ll need to take steps to manage your risk effectively.